The Lifelong Learner :: What would you attempt to do if you knew you could not fail? -Robert Schiller ::

 Pleasing Everybody

-Just the other day, on my way from a bookstore, that quote appeared in my mind.
+Just the other day, on a way from a bookstore, that quote appeared in my mind.
 Who said that?
 I’m sure I read it somewhere!
 A simple search on the web did not bring anything.
 But I did find something very related by Bill Cosby.

 Does this affect me in any way?